magnusjt/sudoku/README.md

 Generate sudokus:
 - Find out if the sudoku has a unique solution
+- Require a certain technique
+- Choose difficulty (adds techniques into different difficulty buckets, and requires them for solutions randomly based on difficulty)

+Optimize solvers:
+- Don't generate rows/cols each time.
+Can be precalculated. (didn't actually do much)

 Bugs:
-- Selecting multiple cells bugs out if dragging outside the board
+- None (just kidding, or do I? yes, or maybe)

 # TODO

 GUI/Solver:
 - Solver actors/effects can display the candidates as well, not just the cell.
 But maybe it's nice to have to work for it a bit?
 - Take into account the entered candidates?
-- Calc correct solution and show errors according to that, to prevent annoying mistakes

 GUI:
 - Digit selection outside of the grid (also important for mobile)
 - Choose a sudoku from pre generated
 - Save progress and/or total points etc. Server side or just local?
 - Input custom board
-- Undo
 - Eraser tool
 - Color tool

 Generate sudokus:
-- Require a certain technique (probably need to optimize the hell out of the solvers)
-- Choose difficulty (maybe add techniques into different difficulty buckets, and require them for solutions randomly based on difficulty)
-- Maybe consider generating a bunch of solutions offline.
-Don't know if it can be fast enough for real time.

 Optimize solvers:
-- NB: Not if readability is sacrificed
 - Use actual sets for difference, intersection, etc. There are often few points though, so might not be faster in all cases.
 - Candidates can probably be sets, idk.
-- Don't generate rows/cols each time.
-Can be precalculated.

 Add support for solvers (maybe skip the most advanced stuff?):
 - 2-string kite